parsan98/Leaflet.JS-Map/README.md

 # A Leaflet.JS Map of London

-This is a one page JavaScript app using Map-Box API, Leaflet.JS and Knockout.JS.
-Details for the locations are obtained using asynchronous Wikipedia API calls.
+This is a one page JavaScript app using  Leaflet.JS and Knockout.JS.
+Details for the locations are obtained using asynchronous Wikipedia API calls and the map is obtained from MapBox.
 The locations themselves are hardcoded in the model.